ilichkaya/laravel-restify/docs-v2/content/en/auth/profile.md

 }
 ```

-If you have to customize path or disk of the storage file, check the [image field](../repository-pattern/field.html#file-fields)
+If you have to customize the path or disk of the storage file, check the [image field](../repository-pattern/field.html#file-fields)